StochSS/GillesPy2/CONTRIBUTING.md

 # CONTRIBUTING

-If you are interested in contributing to GillesPy2, please follow these guidelines:
+By contributing to GillesPy2 you agree to the code of conduct which can be reviewed here [Code of Conduct](/CODE_OF_CONDUCT.md).
+If after reading you are interested in contributing, please follow these guidelines:

 ### 1. Making Changes:
 a) Create a fork from this repository ('https://github.com/GillesPy2/GillesPy2')